apache/www-site/content/foundation/press/kit/index.md

 *   Third parties and programs are not allowed to use official Apache project logos and/or create alternate logos or identifying marks relating to any Apache project without written permission from the associated Project Management Committee and/or ASF Brand Management.
 *   We have a [trademark use policy for the "Powered By" phrase][1]

-In addition, official Apache Project pages and documentation on apache.org must utilize the appropriate trademark symbols on the respective Project logo, along with the following footnote: "Apache, Apache [PROJECT NAME], and the Apache [PROJECT NAME] logo are registered trademarks or trademarks of The Apache Software Foundation in the U.S. and/or other countries."

 ### "Powered By" Logo

 [Powered By Apache Logo - PDF](poweredBy/Apache_PoweredBy.pdf)